 The Vice-President gave the floor to the Director to moderate the session.
 Emmanuelle Grange from the Disability and Inclusion unit of the European Commission DG Employment opened the debate.
 She explained that the European Commission is elaborating a social fairness package that was about to be published.
 She acknowledged that the focus of this package might not include enough of the disability dimension but that it would focus on access to social protection in the field of employment.
 She explained the difficulties faced in defining the Social Pillar and the Disability dimension and the link to it.
 She explained that the European Commission was also reflecting on future events in relation to the social pillar, such as national consultation, conferences and other events.
-She also insured that the Sustainable Development Goals as well as the UNCRPD would be highlighted in the actions related to the Social Pillar.
+She also insured that the SDGs as well as the UNCRPD would be highlighted in the actions related to the Social Pillar.
 She also mentioned the need of Social Europe to be reflected in the next Multiannual Financial Framework.

 The Director gave the floor to EDF Vice-President Pat Clarke who explained that on the 17 November 2017, the European leaders signed the proclamation of the European Pillar of Social Rights and that after 20 years, heads of States and of EU institutions met to discuss social rights.
 He reminded that EDF was there as part of the Social Platform delegation and that it was a great occasion.
 He added that national governments should live up to the commitment and start implementing the Pillar both at European and national level.
-He reminded that EDF adopted a resolution directly addressing political leaders and that resolution was reminding EU Member States of their obligations under the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), as well as under the 2030 Agenda on Sustainable Development and the Sustainable Development Goals (SDGs) as well as calls for adequate financial resources to be allocated to promote better employment conditions and social protection for persons with disabilities; the future EU budget has to include a budget line to finance the implementation of the Pillar and the Social pillar must be the political framework to implement the European Funds already today and in the future; it calls for the adoption of a strong directive on Work-Life Balance for Parents and Careers which recognizes both the perspective of carers of persons with disabilities and of parents with disabilities.
-He said that the EDF must continue to advocate mainstreaming our perspective in all principles of the Pillar.
-He, then, left the floor to the panel speakers from the European Commission, the ETUC, the Social Platform and Family Europe, to express their opinion on future work.
+He reminded that EDF adopted a resolution directly addressing political leaders.

+The resolution was reminding EU Member States of their obligations under the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), as well as under the 2030 Agenda on Sustainable Development and the SDGs.
+EDF calls for adequate financial resources to be allocated to promote better employment conditions and social protection for persons with disabilities; the future EU budget has to include a budget line to finance the implementation of the Pillar and the Social pillar must be the political framework to implement the European Funds already today and in the future; it calls for the adoption of a strong directive on Work-Life Balance for Parents and Careers which recognizes both the perspective of carers of persons with disabilities and of parents with disabilities.

 The Director gave the floor to Marina Monaco from the European Trade Union Confederation, who explained that the main focus of her association was to ensure that the implementation of the Social Pillar took place at European but also and mostly at national level.
 She insisted on the need to mainstream disability and all the principles of the Pillar and to take a holistic approach.
-She insisted again on the responsibility of Members States in this perspective.